 Women's Leadership as Inclusive Leadership presented by Amy Ihlan, Associate Professor MAOL

 Do women lead differently?
 Are women leaders uniquely positioned for inclusive, ethical and effective leadership across differences?
-This presentation will explore interconnections between women’s leadership and inclusive leadership.
+This presentation explores interconnections between women’s leadership and inclusive leadership.
 Investigating barriers to women’s leadership and attention to women’s experiences as leaders can provide insight into inequities and challenges facing all who are underrepresented in traditional leadership positions.
-We will also consider ways that women leaders can be inclusive leaders: by bringing diverse voices and perspectives to decision-making; creating greater understanding and respect for differences; highlighting the need for systemic structural change to promote equity, inclusion, and social justice; and empowering action to achieve these goals.
-Watch recorded version.
+We also consider ways that women leaders can be inclusive leaders: by bringing diverse voices and perspectives to decision-making; creating greater understanding and respect for differences; highlighting the need for systemic structural change to promote equity, inclusion, and social justice; and empowering action to achieve these goals.

 Self-care for Healthcare Professionals presented by Laurel Bidwell , Associate Professors of Social Work, and Carey Winkler, Assistant Professor of Social Work.
 This presentation focused on our response to the needs of St. Kate's students and future practitioners... to develop self-care and a community of care.
 The course, Wellness Practices in the Helping Professions, emphasizes self-awareness as a building block for professional sustainability.